libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ![alt text](http://www.libraryofcelsus.com/wp-content/uploads/2023/05/Capture11111111.png)

-Copy API keys to api_key folder inside of the created Aetherius_Ai_Assistant folder
+Copy your OpenAi and Pinecone API keys to api_key folder inside of the created Aetherius_Ai_Assistant folder

 Launch Aetherius with **run.bat**

+Select DB Management and select Reset Pinecone Index to create an index.

-Upload heuristics to DB and start chatting!
+Upload heuristics to DB and start chatting with Aetheius, bot name, heuristic examples, and files to modify prompts can be found in the config folder!

 ## Windows Installation